Azure/azure-event-hubs-for-kafka/tutorials/oauth/go/README.md

 The consumer will now begin receiving events from the Kafka-enabled Event Hub on topic `test` and printing the events to stdout.
 If you would like to change the topic, change the topic variable in `consumer.go`.

-## Troubleshooting

-If you receive `Invalid value "SASL_SSL" for configuration property "security.protocol"`, you should install SSL dependencies.
-For Ubuntu, you can run `sudo apt-get install libsasl2-dev libsasl2-modules libssl-dev`.
-You will also need to rebuild your `librdkafka` installation.